 Our wedding turned out to be exactly how we imagined it, from the violins to the carefully glue-gunned flowers, it was magical.
-As with most things, there were a few missteps but the day was still perfect.

 So I wanted to share a little bit on how I created our very own vintage fairytale.

 To start I found the perfect Prince he he!
 Which wasn't easy let me tell you, but he was worth the wait!

 First we looked for a location that could embody the simple elegance and romance we needed, and Shadowbrook was it.
 Plus Craig has been going to SB since he was little; it was also where we had our 1 year anniversary.
 Their rock wall was the perfect backdrop for our ceremony.
 There is also a moment when guests can look up and see the bride walking towards the ceremony space.
 Pure Magic!

 We wanted a small, formal wedding during the day with plenty of appetizers, candy and drinks.
 It was my idea to incorporate a fairytale twist, Sleeping Beauty, and lucky for me Craig is a trooper!
 I tried to not go overboard but I carefully thought of each detail and the meaning behind it.
 Keeping to the colors blush, ivory, powder blue, sage and gold.

 instead of blush (apparently my paleness looks awful in blush) and my 3 bridesmaids were in dresses with softened colors to